A guide to the best Zendesk Shopify plugins in 2026

 Automate your support, not just your data entry

-In 2025, the best Zendesk Shopify plugins are about so much more than just showing data in a sidebar.
-While giving agents context is a nice first step, the real win isn't making manual work slightly faster, it's getting rid of it altogether.
+In 2026, the best Zendesk Shopify plugins are about so much more than just showing data in a sidebar.
+While giving agents context is a vital first step, the real win is using automation to handle routine work, allowing your team to focus on higher-value tasks.

-AI automation is the only way to scale your support operations without your costs running wild.
-It handles the boring, predictable questions so your human agents can use their time and brainpower on the complex, high-value conversations that build real customer loyalty.
-By automating the routine stuff, you empower your team to be truly great at their jobs.
+AI automation is a powerful way to scale your support operations efficiently.
+It handles predictable questions so your human agents can use their expertise on the complex conversations that build real customer loyalty.
+By leveraging the strengths of the Zendesk ecosystem alongside specialized automation tools, you empower your team to be truly great at their jobs.

 Ready to see what AI can do for your Shopify support?
 Simulate eesel AI on your historical Zendesk tickets for free and get an instant report on how many conversations you can automate today.